BertBril/gporter/README.md

 Setting and reading POIs on a GPORTER GP-102 GPS device for geocaching or other purposes.

 ## Intention
-I bought GPORTER GP-102 device for geocaching.
+Sascha bought GPORTER GP-102 device for geocaching.
 Sadly the included windows software does not allow to set POIs.
 So the device became pretty useless for geocaching.
-I wrote a simple command line application, that directly can set POIs and read them.
+He wrote a simple command line application, that directly can set POIs and read them.
 So geocaching or google maps coordinates in decimal format can be taken.

 ## Compile
-gcc gporter.c -ogporter
+gcc gporter_reworked.c -o gporter_reworked

 ## Install
-sudo cp gporter /usr/bin/
+sudo cp gporter_reworked /usr/local/bin/

 ## The POI format
 You'll find a simple description in "POI-Format.ods".

 ## Usage
 On my linux machine when the GPORTER GP-102 is connected it will appear in "/media/"username"/CANMORE/GP-102".
 The place will be different on your machine.
+If you do not use the automounter, try the 'blkid' command.
+I added and entry to fstab like this:
+UUID=4588-49FC /mnt/GPS vfat noauto,users 0 0
+After mounting, you'll find the POI's at:
+/mnt/GPS/GP-102/POIs
+The file names are 000 001 ...

 ### Setting a POI
-I have choosen the parking place of the television tower of Stuttgart.
+Sascha has choosen the parking place of the television tower of Stuttgart.

 https://www.google.de/maps/place/Fernsehturm+Stuttgart/@48.7553172,9.1886679,36m/data=!3m1!1e3!4m5!3m4!1s0x4799c4a78c941ea5:0xee74d8b131b9a572!8m2!3d48.755857!4d9.1901086